Marriage & Blessings

 In order to secure your wedding booking both partners will need to provide two forms of identification in person (either a Birth Certificate, Passport, Full Driving License, Utility bill; one of which should include a photo and one should confirm your address).

-By law, you can marry at St Mary Magdalene or St Mary the Virgin if you can show that at least one of you:
+By law, you can marry in one of our churches if you can show that at least one of you:

 1. has at any time lived in the parish for a period of at least 6 months